Self hosted GitLab-Runner in VirtualBox and k3s

 Error: cannot re-exec process

-I don’t know exactly, what happened, but I decided: If I am going to run Gitlab-runner on my own computer, and I need privileged containers, I will do it in a virtual machine.
+I don’t know exactly, what happened, but I decided: If I am going to run GitLab-Runner on my own computer, and I need privileged containers, I will do it in a virtual machine.
 Otherwise, it would be easy to compromise my computer.

 Since I already had VirtualBox installed, I used that.